andrewburger/andrewburger.github.io/README.md

 ## License

-The content of this project itself is licensed under the [Attribution-NonCommercial-NoDerivatives 4.0 International license](https://creativecommons.org/licenses/by-nc-nd/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE.md).
+The content of this project itself is licensed under the [Attribution-NonCommercial-NoDerivatives 4.0 International license](https://creativecommons.org/licenses/by-nc-nd/4.0/), and the underlying source code used to format and display that content is licensed under the [Apache License 2.0](LICENSE.md).

 ## Additional License properties